MarcoCaamal/Other-PHP-Framework/docs/en/authentication-guide.md

 The LightWeight authentication system provides a simple but flexible mechanism for managing user authentication in your application.
 It's designed to be easy to implement and customize according to your specific needs.

+## Authentication Events

+The authentication system fires several events that you can use to react to user actions:

+- `auth.attempt`: Fired when a user attempts to authenticate
+- `auth.login`: Fired when a user successfully logs in
+- `auth.logout`: Fired when a user logs out

+For more information, see the detailed guide on [Authentication Events](auth-events.md).

 ## Authentication Structure

 The LightWeight authentication system consists of the following key elements: